-Dou, or possibly another artist who painted much like Dou, was quite taken with Rembrandt's innovative little painting-as the perfect opportunity for creative artistic dialogue.
-Self-Portrait (?) at the Easel pointedly replicates the back view of the painting on the easel, yet switches out what is a panel in Rembrandt's painting for a large canvas on a stretcher.
+Dou, or possibly another artist who painted much like Dou, was guite taken with Rembrandt's innovative little painting-as the perfect opportunity for creative artistic dialogue.
+Self-Portrait (?) at the Easel (fig 9) pointedly replicates the back view of the painting on the easel, yet switches out what is a panel in Rembrandt's painting for a large canvas on a stretcher.
 Rembrandt's painter stands far back from, and is dwarfed by, his panel, as if to suggest that he is either inventing or contemplating his composition.
 In contrast, Dou's painter sits close enough to the canvas to be wielding his brush, making the point that he is engaged in a different kind of creativity.
 In response to the plainness of Rembrandt's studio, this one displays a wealth of fine objects-a plumed helmet, armor, a book, a trumpet, a scarf of many colors-that, as elements of history paintings, evoke the intellectual underpinnings of the artist's work and that, because of their many fine textures and reflective materials, are especially suited to showcasing a fine painting style.
-[36] The differences between these two studio scenes point to the close working relationship between Rembrandt and Dou, but also to the different directions that the two painters would take in their professional lives.
-Dou would cultivate refinement as his signature style and fashionable persona, whereas Rembrandt would become increasingly independent.
+[36] The differences between these two studio scenes point to the close working relationship between Rembrandt and Dou, but also to the different directions that the two painters would 50.8 cm, The Leiden Collection, New York, inv. no. RR-108.